peterdanulf/nix/README.md

 ## Installation

-1. Install homebrew and then GitHub command-line tool using brew
+1. Install homebrew and then GitHub command-line tool using brew.

 2. Clone the dot files repository: